 Have a problem with your pool?
 No problem.
 Fiberglass is backed by a 50-year structural warranty.

 The purchase price of your pool is obviously important, but what is it going to cost to own this pool over the next 15 years – that’s the “real” cost.
 Over the period of ownership, the fiberglass pool is actually less expensive than other types of pools.
 How’s that?

 The average vinyl liner pool owner will install two liners during the time of ownership, that’s approximately $7,000 added to the cost of the pool.

 With fiberglass pools, there is no liner and there are fewer chemicals you need to purchase.
-Chemical costs are reduced by 60% with a fiberglass pool, heating costs by 12% and electrical costs to run the filter by 18%.
+Chemical costs are reduced by 60% with a fiberglass pool, heating costs are minimized by 12%, and electrical costs to run the filter are reduced by 18%.

-With a fiberglass pool, your savings based on a 15-year ownership will average over $10,000!
-If you look at the initial cost and add the cost of ownership over a 15-year period a fiberglass pool actually saves money!
+With a fiberglass pool, your savings based on 15-year ownership will average over $10,000!
+If you look at the initial cost and add the cost of ownership over a 15-year period, a fiberglass pool actually saves money!

 When it comes to selecting an in-ground pool for your home, you’re making an investment and a partnership with your pool retailer.
 That’s why you need Aqua Leisure Pools and Spas.
 Our in-ground pools are constructed of the highest quality materials and are available in a variety of sizes, shapes, features, and colors.